Germany and Singapore to cooperate more to tackle tax evasion

-BERLIN Oct 14 Germany and Singapore have agreed to cooperate more closely to reduce tax evasion, the German Finance Ministry said, amid signs that German tax evaders are moving funds to Asia's prominent wealth management centre.
+BERLIN Germany and Singapore have agreed to cooperate more closely to reduce tax evasion, the German Finance Ministry said, amid signs that German tax evaders are moving funds to Asia's prominent wealth management center.

 Recent media reports have suggested said that wealthy German citizens were shifting funds to Singapore from Switzerland, which signed a tax deal with Germany earlier this year.